(S)-stylopine synthase

-The 4 substrates of this enzyme are (S)-cheilanthifoline, NADPH, H^{+}, and O_{2}, whereas its 3 products are (S)-stylopine, NADP^{+}, and H_{2}O.
+The three substrates of this enzyme are (S)-cheilanthifoline, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and oxygen.
+Its products are (S)-stylopine, oxidised NADP^{+}, and water.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on paired donors, with O2 as oxidant and incorporation or reduction of oxygen.
 The oxygen incorporated need not be derived from O2 with NADH or NADPH as one donor, and the other dehydrogenated.
 The systematic name of this enzyme class is (S)-cheilanthifoline,NADPH:oxygen oxidoreductase (methylenedioxy-bridge-forming).
 This enzyme is also called (S)-cheilanthifoline oxidase (methylenedioxy-bridge-forming).
 This enzyme participates in alkaloid biosynthesis.